What is a Credit Card and how credit card works?

 How to make your card secure?

-Nowadays hacks and frauds have become a part of life, therefore every cardholder needs to know how to make your card more secure.
+Nowadays hacks and frauds have become a part of life.
+Although most credit card providers have updated their system with credit card fraud detection systems, bad things can happen at any time.
+Therefore, every cardholder needs to know how to make your card more secure.
 Even if you have not experienced such things till now, it is wise to keep yourself prepared for such situations.
 Some tips can help you –

-- Apply for a replacement card – If a data breach happens to your credit card provider, you should immediately apply to your card provider for a replacement card.
+- Apply for a replacement card: If a data breach happens to your credit card provider, you should immediately apply your card provider for a replacement card.
 Normally the card provider will not reject your application.

-- Use your card only on the safe websites – always make sure the website on which you are using your card, is safe if the link of the website contains HTTPS:// then it is safe.
-Some website also contains HTTP://, which is not safe.
+- Use your card only on the safe websites: always make sure the website on which you are using your card, is safe if the link of the website contains HTTPS:// then it is safe.
+Some websites also contain HTTP://, which is not safe.

 How to report a card in case of loss or theft?